 Major project completions in Queensland’s mining sector have helped stimulate economic progression, with growth in state final demand for the 12-month period rebounding above long-term averages.

 Our latest industrial report for Brisbane reveals that ongoing mining projects in Queensland are likely to see continued positive effects on the state’s economy, which coupled with the forecasted $46 billion in infrastructure projects that are in the pipeline, will drive further demand for industrial space in Brisbane.

-Associate Director for Capital Strategy & Research, Shrabastee Mallik, noted that a positive spill-over effect into Brisbane’s industrial markets was imminent and would aid ongoing leasing demand and generate an increasingly positive business sentiment for the industrial sector.
+The Savills Research team noted that a positive spill-over effect into Brisbane’s industrial markets was imminent and would aid ongoing leasing demand and generate an increasingly positive business sentiment for the industrial sector.

 “Although Amazon’s entrance into the Australian market was underwhelming, the company has been increasing its footprint across the nation, as it sees the growth potential in the online retail space.”

 Callum Stenson, State Director for Industrial & Business Services in Queensland said that he had observed an increase in investor enquiries about industrial warehouses for transport and logistics in response to growing recognition of Australia’s online retail market.

 “While sales activity in the current financial year was notably less than the records set in FY-16 and FY-17, we are going to see a comeback over the remainder of 2018, particularly from domestic investors who see the diversification benefits in investing across grades and precincts,” he said.

 “There was a notable drop in offshore investors purchasing industrial assets as a lack of large prime-quality offerings were available for sale.”